Quick Facts/At a Glance

 - The school motto is "We learn not for school but for life."

 - The athletic teams are the Lions.

 - The school colors are green and gold.

-- The school song was written by Cathi Schellhous, English Department faculty member.
+- The school song was written by Ms. Cathi Schellhous, English Department Faculty Member.
 Click here for the lyrics of the school song.